 - Become independent.

-A Sponsorship Group is expected to prepare a settlement plan that outlines, in as much detail as possible, how it will divide the responsibilities of settling the newcomers among team members; which in-kind support is available; and what the back-up plan is in case the original settlement plan does not work out.
+Sponsors are expected to prepare a settlement plan that outlines, in as much detail as possible, how it will divide the responsibilities of settling the newcomers among team members; which in-kind support is available; and what the back-up plan is in case the original settlement plan does not work out.

-Does the Sponsorship Group have any responsibilities to the refugee(s) before they arrive in Canada?
+Do Sponsors have any responsibilities to the refugee(s) before they arrive in Canada?

 - pre-screening refugee family to ensure they meet Canada's eligibility & admissibility requirements.